datmt/spring-boot-demo-english/demo-upload/README.md

 # spring-boot-demo-upload

-> 本 demo 演示了 Spring Boot 如何实现本地文件上传以及如何上传文件至七牛云平台。前端使用 vue 和 iview 实现上传页面。
+> This demo demonstrates how Spring Boot can upload files locally and how to upload files to the Qiniu Cloud platform.
+The front-end uses vue and iview to implement uploading pages.

 ## pom.xml